 There are two pathways for the submission of technical sections to support approval of a generic new animal drug.
 An ANADA may be submitted as a complete application and reviewed.
 See 21 CFR 514.1 for more details.
-The ANADA must be submitted electronically through the eSubmitter portal where all components will be addressed in a question-based format.
+The ANADA must be submitted electronically through FDA’s Electronic Submissions Gateway (ESG) using CVM’s eSubmitter tool to generate the submission where all components will be addressed in a question-based format.
 Once the various components are reviewed, the sponsor receives a letter indicating whether the application is complete or incomplete and, in the case of an incomplete application, deficiencies are described.

 Alternatively, the technical sections may be submitted under the phased review process.
 In the phased review process, technical sections are reviewed under the established generic investigational new animal drug (JINAD) file by the appropriate review group within CVM and once each technical section is found complete, an administrative ANADA can be filed.